 - CEO: The Compliance Function updates the CEO regularly about all relevant Compliance topics amongst which the most important compliance risks identified, as well as the measures to mitigate those risks.
 The Compliance Function updates the CEO on the progress regarding implementation of the function's assignments according to its annual plan. - Group Compliance: There is a dotted reporting (technical reporting) line to the Regional Compliance Manager of ERGO Group Compliance.
-On a quarterly basis and on request, Group Compliance is informed about high compliance risks and updates, major litigation and high reputational risks, fraud cases, and the status of the Compliance Minimum Standards.
+On a quarterly basis and on request, Group Compliance including Group AML (Anti-Money Laundering) team, are informed about compliance risks and updates, major litigations and reputational risks, fraud cases, and the status of the Compliance Minimum Standards.
 In addition, Group Compliance challenges and supports the Compliance Function for reporting purposes.
 Compliance also informs Group AML Compliance on AML specific risks, controls and any relevant local developments.

-- Management Committee: On a regular basis the Compliance Officer attends the Management Committee meeting to present compliance matters and provide an update on its Activity Plan, Monitoring and Risk assessment activities, new legal or regulatory requirements and Regulatory reportings.
-The Compliance Officer attends on an ad hoc basis or proactively upon request of the Management Committee for all relevant topics for Compliance. - Audit and Risk Committee and Board of Directors: Every quarter, the Compliance Function gives the Audit & Risk Committee an update on the Compliance Activity Plan and Compliance Risk Assessment.
-The Compliance Function notifies the Board of Directors directly about its annual activities and the main findings and/or developments that constitute a significant risk of a legal, administrative or regulatory change or sanction. - External Auditor: On a regular basis the Compliance officer meets and updates the external auditor on compliance activities and findings. - Regulators: On a regular basis or when needed or requested, the Compliance Function updates regulators.
+A dedicated yearly report on the overall risk assessment of the ERGO Insurance SA/NV is performed and share with Group AML. - Management Committee: On a regular basis the Compliance Officer attends the Management Committee meetings to present compliance matters and provide an update on its Activity Plan, Monitoring and Risk assessment activities, new legal or regulatory requirements and Regulatory reportings.
+The Compliance Officer attends on an ad hoc basis or proactively upon request of the Management Committee for all relevant topics for Compliance. - Audit and Risk Committee and Board of Directors: Every quarter, the Compliance Function gives the Audit and Risk Committee an update on its activities and specifically on its Compliance Risk Assessments for all its domains.
+The Compliance Function reports to the Board of Directors directly about its annual activities and details the main findings and/or developments that constitute a significant risk of a legal, administrative or regulatory change or sanction.
+The Compliance Officer can attend all Audit and Risk Committees, and can present relevant compliance matters to both organs. - External Auditor: On a regular basis the Compliance officer meets and updates the external auditor on compliance activities and findings. - Regulators: On a regular basis or when needed or requested, the Compliance Function provides its mandatory reporting or updates regulators.